jxu9001/8PuzzleSolver/readme.txt

     h1: total # of misplaced tiles
     h2: Σ(manhattan distance from each tile to its goal position)

 Both h1 and h2 clearly underestimate of the moves needed to move a misplaced tile to its correct position. h1 assumes that it takes one move to do so, and h2 does not account for the non-empty tiles between the misplaced tile and its correct position.
 Thus, both h1 and h2 are admissible.

 A heuristic h(n) is consistent if h(n) <= path_cost(n, n') + h(n').
-In this
+In this problem, the path_cost is 1 because state n'
-problem, the path_cost is 1 because state n' is generated from state n by swapping the empty tile with an adjacent tile.
+is generated from state n by swapping the empty tile with an adjacent tile.
 Thus, consistency requires that h(n) - h(n') <= 1.
 If we swap the empty tile with an adjacent tile, the number of misplaced tiles either remains constant or decreases by 1.
 In either case, the consistency requirement is satisfied.
 Therefore, h1 is consistent.
 If we swap the empty tile with an adjacent non-empty tile, then the manhattan distance between the non-empty tile and its correct position either increases by 1 or decreases by 1.
 In either case, the consistency requirement is satisfied.
 Therefore, h2 is also consistent.

 If we have two admissible heuristics hx and hy and hx(n) >= hy(n) for all possible n, then hx dominates hy, and hx is better for search.
 In this case, h2 dominates h1 because the manhattan distance between a tile and its correct position is at least 1.

-* bfs is not required, but is useful to calculate the length of the optimal solutions